|

 pork,

-paprika and garlic mix (sometimes used in empanadas)
+garlic mix (sometimes used in empanadas)

 Zurito